Supply Chain AI Lab

 - Predicting the formation of “hidden dependencies” in supply networks

 - Large-scale real time optimisation of supply network performance, reliability, and resilience

 - Study and detection of self-organisation and emergence in supply networks

-Our research aims to create AI systems that process and analyse data generated within a factory or a production system in order to optimise quality, throughput and utilisation.
+We also create AI systems that process and analyse data generated within a supply chain system in order to optimise product quality, throughput and utilisation.
 For example, data from metrology equipment could be used to diagnose likely trends in quality and determine where appropriate interventions should be placed.
-Current activities include:

 New cyber-physical systems in manufacturing result in autonomous systems where decisions are made by a network of interacting agents.
 Examples include distributed planning of production, and supply chain deliveries and services.
-This theme focuses on developing analytics solutions to enable such systems to make optimal, on-time decisions using data.
+We develop analytics solutions to enable such systems to make optimal, on-time decisions using data.
 These may include collaborative systems that learn from common datasets, and undertake coordinated procurement actions.